Federal judge says Biden can't yet end Trump-era 'Remain in Mexico' immigration policy - KESQ

 The ruling marks a setback in President Joe Biden’s effort to end the controversial Trump-era policy, which sends certain non-Mexican citizens who entered the US back to Mexico — instead of detaining them or releasing them into the US — while their immigration proceedings played out.

+An administration official said that the “Secretary of Homeland Security was well within his authority to terminate the prior Administration’s program.”

+“We disagree with this decision and are determining next steps,” the official said.

-The program, formally known as Migrant Protection Protocols, is separate from Title 42, which is set to end next week.
+The Remain in Mexico program, formally known as Migrant Protection Protocols, is separate from Title 42, which is set to end next week.
 That authority, which was heavily criticized by public health experts and immigrant advocates, has largely barred asylum at the US-Mexico border.

 But the Supreme Court sent the case back to Kacsmaryk to consider whether the roll out of October 2021 memo complied with the Administrative Procedure Act — which requires that agencies take certain procedural steps when implementing policy — in how it went about unwinding Migrant Protection Protocols.